You're now 35 weeks pregnant but what should you expect? Read week 35 of our week by week pregnancy guide to find out everything you need to know...

 Some women experience leaking breasts during late pregnancy.
 To avoid any embarrassing damp patches, invest in some breast pads.

 If you have a severe headache, sudden swelling or feel very unwell, call your midwife.
 It may be a sign of a serious and potentially life-threatening condition of pregnancy known as pre-eclampsia.

 35 weeks pregnant: Fetal development

 Your baby is around 45cm and weighs 5lbs.
 Your baby’s digestive system is now developed, as is their central nervous system.
-99% of babies that are born now survive with no major problems.
+Most babies that are born now are likely to survive with no major problems.

 In 96% of cases your baby’s head will now be engaged.
 If you’re expecting twins then normally one will be engaged and the other will fit around it.

 Your unborn baby is having sweet dreams!
 Babies spend 60% of their last three months in the womb in REM – the rapid eye movement phase of sleep which indicates dreaming.
 It is thought this encourages brain development.

 35 weeks pregnant: The changes you should make

 Be well prepared!
 Pack two hospital bags.
 Even if you’re planning a home birth you may end up in hospital.
 Have one for the labour with facial wipes, drinks, glucose energy tablets, a maternity bra, pads, disposable pants and a babygro for the baby.
 And one for after your baby is born with changes of clothes for you and the baby, front-opening nighties, nappies, toiletries etc. Keep them by your front door.